giacomo270197/giacomo270197.github.io/assets/posts/SeDebugPrivilege.md

 }
 ```

 Now we are ready to use `AdjustTokenPrivileges` to change the privileges of our process.
-The function takes a `TOKEN_PRIVILEGES` instance as an argument, so we will need to create one where we specify we are only modifying one privilege (`PrivilegeCount` = 1) and that privilege is `SeDegubPrivilege` which will be enabled.
+The function takes a `TOKEN_PRIVILEGES` instance as an argument, so we will need to create one where we specify we are only modifying one privilege (`PrivilegeCount` = 1) and that privilege is `SeDebugPrivilege` which will be enabled.
 This can be done by adding a single entry to the arrays of `LUID_AND_ATTRIBUTES` with the `LUID` we retrieved earlier and the self-explanatory attribute `SE_PRIVILEGE_ENABLED`.

 ```go
 // Modify the token